-Four killed as fire engulfs residential buildings in Spain’s Valencia
+Ten killed as fire engulfs residential buildings in Spain’s Valencia

 Russian pilot who defected to Ukraine killed in Spain

-The city’s assistant emergency services director, Jorge Suarez, told reporters on Friday that four people were confirmed dead and that some six hours after the blaze started firefighters were trying to cool down the outside of the building before attempting to go inside.
+“We can confirm that following a first inspection, forensic police have found 10 fatalities,” Pilar Bernabe, the government representative for the region of Valencia, told reporters.

+Mayor Maria Jose Catala confirmed the death toll and said 15 people were injured, six of them firefighters.

-At least 19 others are missing and 13 people were injured, including six firefighters.
-The injuries were caused by fractures, burns and smoke inhalation.
+Five of the injured were still being treated in city hospitals, but were said to be in stable condition.
+The injuries were reportedly caused by fractures, burns and smoke inhalation.

+Firefighters and scientific police began inspecting the interior of the residential towers on Friday, with rescue crews searching for at least 14 people who were missing.

+But Catala said that the danger of the 14-storey building collapsing and the intense heat from the fire initially prevented emergency workers from getting in to search for possible survivors.

 It was not immediately clear how many people were inside the two buildings or how many were rescued.

-Pilar Bernabe, the government representative for the region of Valencia, said it was hard to say how many people were missing because it was “a building with many flats, flats in which there were people of foreign nationality, whose location is more difficult to pinpoint”.
+It was “a building with many flats, flats in which there were people of foreign nationality, whose location is more difficult to pinpoint”, said Bernabe.

 The fire sent the residents of the buildings onto balconies, where some were rescued by firefighters who rushed to the scene and used a crane for the operation.